 2. How can emotions affect my golf strategy?

-Emotions play a huge role in decision-making during a round of golf.
-If frustration takes over, you might rush shots or lose focus on distance control.
+Emotions play a large role in decision-making during a round.
+If frustration takes over, you may rush shots or lose focus on distance control.
 Staying level-headed helps you stick to your plan.

 3. What’s the connection between turf management and better play?

-Turf management ensures the course stays in top shape for consistent playability.
-Knowing how conditions like firm greens or soft fairways affect your ball can improve your shot decisions.
+Turf management keeps the course in good condition for consistent playability.
+Understanding how firm greens or soft fairways affect the ball can improve your shot decisions.

 4. Why should I focus on approach shots when managing the course?